guilsa/news-scraper/readme.md

 They can be initiated manually or via the cron job (only `articlesScrapeSave.mjs` for now).

-To run it manually, from `/v1/`:
+#### To run it manually:

+- `cd v1`
 - Run the article scraper with `node articlesScrapeSave.mjs`
 - Run the media bias scraper with `node biasScrapeSave.mjs`

-To run it continuously, from `/v1/`:
+#### To run it as a job:

+- `cd v1`
-- Start the cron job with `node /v1/cron.js` - that's it!
+- Start the node-cron script with `node /v1/cron.js` - that's it!

+Once the job is running, to circumvent themit terminating after closing a ssh connection, I use a window/shell manager caled [screen](https://www.gnu.org/software/screen/).
+More info [here](https://gist.github.com/jctosta/af918e1618682638aa82).

 ## Data QA & Challenges

+`articlesScrapeSave.mjs` is set up to retry on failed attempts and afterwards it will blacklist the url.

 The wonderful folks at mediabiasfactcheck.com do not want you scraping their website as they have valuable information (if you want, consider supporting them!).
 They auto-scramble the html and therefore you should expect inconsistencies from the scraper's parsing logic.
-To circumvent this, check out the _Database Backup Scripts_ section here.
-That's my recommended workflow for cleaning up the media bias data - after exporting the db file, you will want to open it in your text editor of choice, make your batch edits, then use the import script to insert the data.
-If you have other suggestions, send them over.
+To circumvent this, check out [Database Backup Scripts](https://github.com/guilsa/news-scraper/#database-backup-scripts).
+That's my recommended workflow for cleaning up the media bias data - after exporting the db file, you will want to open it in your text editor of choice, make your batch edits, then use the import script to insert the data back.

-`articlesScrapeSave.mjs` is set up to retry on failed attempts and afterwards it will blacklist the url.

 ### Deployment Workflow